ulbmuenster/eln-ldap-sync/README.md

 ## Adapt the script to use any Identity Provider other than LDAP

-In the `for` loop that goers over each group read from the CSV whitelist in the `main.py/start_sync()` function LDAP gets called for all members of the group:
+In the `for` loop that goes over each group read from the CSV whitelist in the `main.py/start_sync()` function, LDAP is queried to return all members of the group:

 ```python
 ldap_users, leader_mail = process_ldap(